Welcome to our community!

 Stellar.org's website has many great resources to better understand the Stellar platform.

-On the Stellar Basics page you can find links to almost everything you need to know about Stellar.
+On the Into to Stellar page you can find links to almost everything you need to know about Stellar.

-If you are a developer and wish to integrate your product with the Stellar platform the developer site is full of great resources.
+If you are a developer and wish to integrate your product with the Stellar platform the developer docs is full of great resources.

 The official Stellar Github account can be a good starting point for developers too.

-If you wish to acquire more Lumens you can also buy them on cryptocurrency exchanges, like kraken, Binance or Bittrex.
+If you wish to acquire Lumens you can buy them on a cryptocurrency exchanges, like Kraken or Coinbase.